 An Overview of the Account Scoring Strategy

-Your organization’s processes will benefit from having a prioritized list of accounts.
+Benefit your organization's processes when using a prioritized list of accounts.
 You can find these lists over time as you use the DataFox Account Scoring feature.

 The Account Scoring process is iterative.
 Start small and build it up over time.